An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Introduction

 The existence and uniqueness theory for strong solutions of McKean-Vlasov SDEs with coefficients of linear growth and Lipschitz conditions with respect to the state and the measure is well-established; see, e.g., \cite{AS} for the classical setting.
 For further specific existence and uniqueness results on weak and strong solutions of McKean-Vlasov SDEs we refer to \cite{BBP, HSS, MVA} and references cited therein.
 Most relevant to this work, in the case of super-linear drift and diffusion, it is known from \cite{RST,stock1} that McKean-Vlasov SDEs admit a unique strong solution under a monotonicity condition and Lipschitz continuity of the coefficients in the measure component.

 Our motivation to study McKean-Vlasov SDEs with non-globally Lipschitz drift (and diffusion) is that several important models in practice involve mean-field terms and do not exhibit the classical global Lipschitz conditions on the coefficients of the SDE.
-For example, some models in neuroscience, such as the Hodgkin-Huxley and FitzHugh-Nagumo models \cite{BFFT,BFT}, or mean-field equations describing the behaviour of a (large) network of interacting spiking neurons \cite{DINRT}, do not satisfy the classical assumptions (e.g., linear growth) on the drift coefficient.
+For example, some models in neuroscience, such as the Hodgkin-Huxley and FitzHugh-Nagumo models \cite{BFFT,BO2}, or mean-field equations describing the behaviour of a (large) network of interacting spiking neurons \cite{DINRT}, do not satisfy the classical assumptions (e.g., linear growth) on the drift coefficient.

-The simulation of McKean-Vlasov SDEs of the form \eqref{eq:MC} typically involves two steps: a particle approximation and a time stepping scheme.
-For a seminal work on numerical schemes for McKean SDEs we refer the reader to \cite{Boss}.
+The simulation of McKean-Vlasov SDEs of the form \eqref{eq:MC} typically involves two steps: a particle approximation and a time-stepping scheme.
+For a seminal work on numerical schemes for McKean-Vlasov SDEs we refer the reader to \cite{BO}.

 In the first step, at each time $t$, the true measure $\mathcal{L}_{X_t}$ is approximated by the empirical measure